SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 ### C.	Template Development, Testing & Documentation
 After acceptance of the Quickstart idea, Partner may start to develop the Quickstart solution.
 Partner should follow below instructions:
-* Understand and follow <!-- TOC -->[Solution Design Consideration](#quickstart-technical-solution-best-practices)<!-- /TOC -->best practices available in this document.
+* Understand and follow <!-- TOC -->[Solution Design Consideration](#quickstart-technical-solution-best-practices)<!-- /TOC --> best practices available in this document.
-* Understand and follow **template development checklist**  available in this document.
+* Understand and follow <!-- TOC -->[template development checklist](#template-development-checklist)<!-- /TOC --> available in this document.
 * Build the QuickStart template comprising.
   *  azuredeploy.json Template File
   *  Nested templates if any
   *  azuredeploy.parameters.json file
-  *  Documentations as specified in **Section-5**
+  *  Documentations as specified in <!-- TOC -->[Section-5](#testing-and-documentation)<!-- /TOC -->
-*	Develop the required documentation for the Quickstart following best practices given **here**
+*	Develop the required documentation for the Quickstart following best practices given <!-- TOC -->[click](#documentation-and-files )<!-- /TOC -->
-* Test the Quickstart in every scenario available **here**
+* Test the Quickstart in every scenario available <!-- TOC -->[click](#testing-the-quickStart-template)<!-- /TOC -->

 ### D.	Publish the Quickstart
-Once template development partner has completed all steps in **Section-C**, they can move to validation phase of the solution and launch the Quickstart for public access.
+Once template development partner has completed all steps in <!-- TOC -->[Section-C](#template-development,testing-&-documentation)<!-- /TOC -->, they can move to validation phase of the solution and launch the Quickstart for public access.
 * Submit the Quickstart to Azure Quickstart validation partner for validation of the solution.
-Follow **this** to learn more
+Follow <!-- TOC -->[](#validation-with-template-validation-partner)<!-- /TOC --> to learn more
 * Incorporate any feedback provided by azure Quickstart validation partner and submit Pull Request to submit the Quickstart to
 <a href="https://github.com/Azure/azure-quickstart-templates">Microsoft Azure GitHub repo</a>
-*	Following the **publishing guidelines** available in the document
+*	Following the <!-- TOC -->[publishing guidelines](#publishing-the-solution)<!-- /TOC --> available in the document
 * Add the quickstart to partner Quickstarts <a href="https://partnerquickstarts.azurewebsites.net/#/welcome">Portal</a>
 * Quickstart template will get launched on <a href="https://partnerquickstarts.azurewebsites.net/#/welcome">azure Quickstarts from Microsoft partners web page</a>.
 Launch activities may also include formal announcement on social media and blogs, as applicable.

 ### E.	Support and Maintenance & Breakfix
 Template development partner should be providing the post publishing support, maintenance and updates on the quickstart as and when required.
-* Follow **Support and Maintenance** Guidelines available in this document.
+* Follow  <!-- TOC -->[Support and Maintenance](#maintenance,-updates-and-support )<!-- /TOC --> Guidelines available in this document.

 ### F.	Partnerquickstarts Portal
 Template development partner should be using partner quickstart portal (https://partnerquickstarts.azurewebsites.net) for end to end lifecycle management of the Quickstarts.